 If you anticipate a delay in obtaining missing documents from other government agencies, please notify the Initial Registration Program using the Contact the Initial Registration Program form and provide the organization's name, applicant number, and organization number (if applicable).

-Our office reviews Registration Exemption Requests on a case by case basis.
-Entities organized primarily as a hospital, educational institution, or religious organization are exempt from the registration and annual reporting requirements.
-Some nonprofit Mutual Benefit organizations may be required to register, if it is determined that they hold assets for charitable purposes.
+Our office reviews Registration Exemption Requests on a case-by-case basis.
+Entities organized primarily as a hospital, educational institution, or religious organization are exempt from the registration and annual reporting requirements by law.
+Nonprofit Mutual Benefit corporations are only required to register and annually report if the organization received or solicited assets for charitable purposes.

-If an organization would like a review from the Registry staff to determine if it is exempt from registration, please submit a letter requesting exemption, a copy of the organization's founding document(s), and IRS determination letter for review.
+If an organization would like a review from the Registry staff to determine if it is exempt from registration, please submit a letter requesting a determination of exemption with a detailed explanation of the reasons the organization is exempt from registration, a copy of the organization's founding document(s), and IRS determination letter.
+Please note exemption requests cannot be submitted via the Online Filing Service.

-Depending on the date (month/day/year) the organization first received assets (funds, property, etc.) in/from California as reported on the Form CT-1, the organization may be required to pay past due annual renewal fees.
+Depending on the date (month/day/year) the organization first received assets (funds, property, etc.) in/from California, the organization may be required to renew registration and pay past due renewal fees.

 The consequences for failing to register may lead to penalties, administrative or legal action, and the loss of tax exemption status with the Franchise Tax Board.
 So it is important for your organization to fully comply with the registration requirements.